 Create an Effective Business Website

 build effective websiteA strong web presence can give your company a competitive advantage.
-An effective website is a key ingredient in bulding the powerful web presence you want.
+An effective website is a key ingredient in building the powerful web presence you want.

 What constitutes an effective business website depends to a considerable extent on your audience.
 We can however, outline some general principles that apply to most sites.